All in Your Head: Franz Gall, the Fowler Brothers, and the Science That Wasn’t

 Horace Mann

 I believe a central question lurks in the depths of every person, and our lives unfold in pursuit of the answer.
-For some, the question surfaces fully articulated; for others it remains mumbled, tangled in the soft algae of their subconscious.
+For some, the question surfaces fully articulated; for others, it remains mumbled, tangled in the soft algae of their subconscious.

-In the 18th Century, a young German boy named Franz Gall, seemed born in possession of a question that began in childhood and ended only in death: Why are people different from one another?
+In the 18th Century, a young German boy named Franz Gall seemed born in possession of a question that began in childhood and ended only in death: Why are people different from one another?

 Coincidence?
 He didn’t think so.

-Gall believed there was a connection there, between the shape of a skull and the capacity of the mind it held.
+Gall believed there was a connection between the shape of a skull and the capacity of the mind it held.

-Born into a world of rudimentary biological knowledge, Gall’s thinking, and tools, were aligned with the early science of the time—based on description and observation, not experiments.
+Born into a world of rudimentary biological knowledge, Gall’s thinking and tools were aligned with the early science of the time, based on description and observation, not experiments.

 Gall’s fascination with skulls, anatomy and the nervous system led him to medical school, where he studied under the french physician and naturalist Johann Hermann and Austrian physician Maximilian Stoll whose detailed and systematic approach to his patients history and symptoms left a lasting imprint that natural observation was, above all else, the essential ingredient of science.